nodiscc/xsrv/README.md

 - Self-hosting places your services and data under your own responsibility (availability, integrity, confidentiality...).
 - Always have a plan in place if your server crashes, gets compromised or damaged.
-- Respond to alerts sent by the monitoring system.
 - There is no High Availability mechanism configured by default.